-As a writer, publicist, social media strategist, restaurateur and photographer behind Faim Fatale, Deana Saukam wears many hats.
+As a writer, publicist, social media strategist, restaurateur, foodie and photographer behind Faim Fatale, Deana Saukam wears many hats.
 Add avid traveler onto the list, and her self-proclaimed “boundless lust for life” seems uniquely fitting.
 While her travels have taken her from Southeast Asia to Sicily, with longer stints in both Paris and LA, she manages to always find her way back to Austin—to its laid-back, convivial atmosphere, endearing Southern charm and, of course, its vibrant food scene.

 What started out as a mere passion project for chef Reyna Vazquez (she started out selling smoothies and juices out of a trailer after moving from Veracruz, Mexico) soon became a veritable Austin institution recognized by the Food Network as serving one of the five best tacos in America.
 Menus vary slightly by location (Mueller, East Austin, South Austin, North Austin and Round Rock), but you can assume there’ll be something for everyone from the selection of traditional and breakfast tacos, picadas, tostadas and plates—all of which are made with homemade, organic ingredients that somehow taste even better when enjoyed on the sunny outdoor patio.